In this Easter science activity, students compare growing seeds in eggshells and record their results.

 - Children draw any part of the planting process they want

 - If able, children record some parts or all of the words

 Following week –

 Encourage children to daily observe their Easter science seed growth.
 The kids are usually over the top excited as the seeds start to germinate and grow.

 Have students measure one teaspoon of water into each eggshell every few days.
-This avoids drowning the seeds.
+This avoids drowning the seeds and gives them a measurement experience.

 Recording – Children record plant growth

 - After a week (varies depending on the type of seeds planted), the children draw how much growth occurred in each one of their eggshells.

 After a week or so, encourage the students to compare the plant growth of everyone’s eggshells: